 Failure to maintain satisfactory academic progress may result in the loss of eligibility for federal, state, and/or institutional aid.
-We recommend that you work closely with your advisor and course instructors to achieve a positive record in the future.
+We recommend that you collaborate closely with your advisor and course instructors to achieve a positive record in the future.

-Questions regarding SON fellowships, stipends, and/or grants will be directed back to the Financial Aid Coordinator for SON as all scholarship amounts, other than loan eligibility, are determined by SON and not the Financial Aid Office.
-Your financial aid counselor will redirect your query to the Financial Aid Coordinator.
+Questions regarding SON fellowships, stipends, and/or grants should be directed to the SON Scholarship Team as all scholarship amounts, other than loan eligibility, are determined by SON and not the Financial Aid Office.
+Your financial aid counselor will redirect your query to the SON Scholarships Team.
+For PhD Students, please consult the PhD Handbook directly.